isage/alienhook/README.md

 *PCSE00445 #USA
 ur0:tai/alienhook.suprx
 ```
-You need to run the game atleast once with plugin and logged into PSN for DLCs to unlock!
+You need to run the game atleast once with plugin for DLCs to unlock.

 ## Notes